 And, finally, we chop the chives up into a metaphorical tonne of tiny pieces, so as to turn them into a nice, fine seasoning.

 Then, once all of that is done, hopefully we don’t have too long to wait for the rice.

 When the rice has done both cooking and absorbing all of the water, it’s time to take its lid off, chuck in the egg-white, ketchup and vinegar mix, go up to a medium heat and scramble furiously until it’s all firmed up.
 It should look something like this:

-The good new is that this happens fast, so you’ll only need to be whisking away with your utensil of choose for a few minutes but the bad news is that, because it happens so fast, you’re going to need to be whisking just as frantically.
+The good new is that this happens fast, so you’ll only need to be whisking away with your utensil of choice for a few minutes, but the bad news is that, because it happens so fast, you’re going to need to be whisking just as frantically.

 Next, stir through the chives and crush your half bag of crisps, adding them in as well and making sure to break down any chunks bigger the nail of your thumb.

 They should be small to medium-sized shards, not crumbs, in order to still lend crunch to the finished dish.
 That texture is, after all, the main reason for their inclusion into Hina’s original recipe.